Skip to main content

 Backup rules are database-dependent scripts executed on containers before or after the backup operation to ensure application-consistent backups.
 Rules executed before and after the backup operation are called pre-exec and post-exec rules respectively.
 These rules are predominantly used to either freeze or unfreeze input/output operations of applications to facilitate Portworx Backup to take consistent backups.

 Some applications may only require freeze or pre-exec rules.
 If you want to add multiple instructions to a rule, you can add sub-rules.
-For example, while backing up an Elasticsearch application, you can add a sub-rule for a health check along with freeze operation.
+For example, while backing up an Elasticsearch application, you can add a sub-rule for a health check along with the freeze operation.

-To create a pre-exec rule for backup, execute the following steps:
+To create a pre-exec rule for backup:

 2. In the left navigation pane, click Rules.